 The Civil Service Deaf and Hard of Hearing Network is a sub-network of the Civil Service Disability Network (CSDN) and is open to all civil servants and agencies staff.

 The network offers the opportunity for everyone to come together as a group, to discuss, share and support each other on all matters relating to deafness and hearing loss and to push for positive change through improving corporate policies, sharing best practice and encouraging the use of innovative assistive technologies

-It engages with people across government with the aim of offering all civil servants the opportunity to challenge, and have 'your say', in helping us to shape the deafness and hearing loss agenda for the Civil Service.
+It engages with people across government with the aim of offering all civil servants the opportunity to safely challenge workplace barriers and to shape the deafness and hearing loss agenda for the Civil Service.

-To provide advice, information, support and guidance to all Civil Service staff on deafness and hearing loss and work together across the Civil Service to raise the profile of deafness and hearing loss while sharing and promoting best practice.
+To provide advice, information, support and guidance to all Civil Service staff on deafness and hearing loss and to work together across the Civil Service to raise the profile of deafness and hearing loss while sharing and promoting best practice.

 - To increase awareness of deafness and hearing loss issues across the Civil Service.